Jehovah’s Witness Sexual Abuse Lawyer

 - The parents reported the abuse to the church leadership rather than the police (at least at first); and

 - The church leadership dealt with the situation internally rather than reporting it to the authorities.

-There is evidence that the Watchtower Bible and Tract Society, the nonprofit organization overseeing the Jehovah’s Witnesses, has been aware of the ongoing pattern of abuse within its ranks for more than two decades.
-As The Atlantic reports, in 1997 the Watchtower Society sent a letter to all of its U.S. congregations with detailed instructions on how to report sexual predators.
+There is evidence that the Watchtower Bible and Tract Society, the nonprofit organization overseeing the Church, has been aware of the ongoing pattern of abuse within its ranks for more than two decades.
+As The Atlantic reports, in 1997, the Watchtower Society sent a letter to all U.S. Congregations with detailed instructions on reporting sexual predators.